tyrchen/quenya/README.md

 Interactive Elixir (1.11.2) - press Ctrl+C to exit (type h() ENTER for help)
 ```

-Now you haven't wrote a single line of code.
+Just run a few commands without writing even a single line of code, you have an API app ready to use.
 Try open `http://localhost:4000/swagger`.
-You will see a standard swagger UI:
+You will see an API playground with standard Swagger UI:

 ![](docs/images/swagger.jpg)

-Nothing special.
+It's great but nothing special.
 Now, try to invoke one of the APIs, say `GET /pet/findByStatus`:

 ![](docs/images/swagger_call.jpg)